Collaboration Support in Diagrams

 The Support Collaboration Facility in Operation

-Using the example in the Set Up Diagram section, let us suppose that Hugh has sent a Chat message to the diagram owner.
-In the diagram, the owner sees the Chat notification icon appear against the 'Hugh' Actor element.
+Using the example in the Set Up Diagram section, let us suppose that Hugh has sent a Chat message to the person who is currently logged in.
+In the diagram, that user sees the Chat notification icon appear against the 'Hugh' Actor element.

 If the 'Team Meeting Items' element has a Discussion item posted against it, the element will show the Discussion notification icon:

-Again, if the 'Discuss' tab is not displayed, clicking on the icon opens the tab ready to continue the Discussion; if the tab is displayed, clicking on the element puts this Discussion in focus on the tab.
+Again, if the 'Discuss' tab is not displayed on the Discuss & Review window, clicking on the icon opens the tab ready to continue the Discussion; if the tab is displayed, clicking on the element puts this Discussion in focus on the tab.

-You can therefore open out your conversations on an element to include Comments, Reviews and Model Mail messages.
+You can therefore open out your conversations on an element to include Journal items and Reviews.